A fair, healthy and sustainable flour supply chain

 By valorising the entire cereal to serve food and feed customers, while reducing its environmental footprint, the European flour milling industry is a pillar of the sustainable food system.
+Indeed, as a traditional low-margin industry, the sector was a pioneer in developing and adopting more efficient strategies for sourcing, processing and delivering.

-Sustainable sourcing, mostly from local farmers
+Sustainable cereal sourcing, mostly from local farmers

-The European flour milling sector is the largest single food user of local wheat, rye and oat in Europe.
+The European milling sector is the largest single food user of local wheat, rye and oat in Europe.
 It is crucial for the long-term health and prosperity of the industry that local farming systems are sustainable and that biodiversity loss is prevented.

 Resource efficiency is a cornerstone for the European milling industry, which has a long tradition of valorisation of agricultural raw materials to produce food, feed and non-food products.
 Food losses are therefore close to zero within our activities and have reached a technical optimum.